iafonov/rails_ghetto/README.md

 Chef cookbook intended for managing & deployment of multiple rack-based applications living on one server behind nginx.
 Supports asset pipeline right from the box.

-Uses nginx + Unicorn to run applications.
+Uses nginx + unicorn to run applications.

 Requirements
 ============